 If you lose or would like to later apply for a plastic licence card, you can

 order a replacement card online or at Service Tasmania at a cost of $7.65.

 You can also choose to receive your renewal notice to be sent directly to your email; or you can choose to receive your renewal notice by post.

 Recreational Sea Fishing Guide

-As the Recreational Sea Fishing Guide is now available electronically (Tas Fish Guide App) and is free for iPhones, iPads, Android phones and tablets, we have included the option for you to not to receive the Recreational Sea Fishing Guide through the mail.
+As the Recreational Sea Fishing Guide is now available electronically (Tas Fish Guide App) which is free for iPhones, iPads, Android phones and tablets, we have included the option for you to not to receive the printed Guide through the mail.
 The Recreational Sea Fishing Guide and fish measuring rulers will continue to be available for collection through Service Tasmania shops or stockists.

-If you nominate to receive the plastic card, recreational sea fishing guide or your renewal notification through Australia Post, these will continue to be delivered to your postal address as per previous years.
+If you nominate to receive the plastic card, recreational sea fishing guide or your renewal notification through the post, these will continue to be delivered to your postal address as per previous years.